 Receiving mails in Java with IMAP or POP3

 I was recently in need to write some small demo project which was receiving and processing mails.
-There is a lot of documentation for receiving mails, but gathering information about the sending and processing part is less easy.
+There is a lot of documentation for sending mails, but gathering information about the receiving and processing part is less easy.

 This example shows you how to receive mails in Java either using the IMAP or the POP3 protocol.
 The SSL encrypted variants IMAPS and POP3S are also supported.
 Received mails will be set to read, which means that you will only receive the latest ones.
 I will also give some hints about how to handle incoming mails concerning application security.
 Remember to alwalys sanitize user inputs.